 - Legal expenses insurance.
 Often this is included in home insurance policies and it may be used to pay for legal costs.

-We provide clear advice on the potential funding options available as part of the initial, free no obligation consultation.
+Our community care solicitors will provide clear advice on the potential funding options available as part of the initial, free no obligation consultation.

 How does funding work if I am a deputy or attorney?

 It is permissible in your role as someone’s attorney or deputy to pay for specialist community care legal advice and assistance out of that person’s funds because you have a duty to act in their best interests.
 It is clearly in their best interests to ensure that appropriate health and social care provision is investigated and secured.
 This is particularly important if they may be eligible for non-means tested NHS provision, which helps to maximise their assets and income.

 Why should I choose Lester Aldridge for my community care case?

 - Proven track record of successful outcomes for community care clients.

 - Highly responsive, accessible and personalised client service.